madeysky/elltrans/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.6.5 =
+* Fixed some cases of unnecessarily detecting text inside script tags
+* Fixed compatibility code with Oxygen

 = 2.6.4 =
 * Improved page loading speed when WooCommerce is active
 * Fixed some cases of errors on function insert_gettext_string